 Preparation for Our First CFA Cat Show

-Omega and I got in the bath tub together.
-I had some warm water already in the tub so he didn't freak out about hearing the water running.
+Omega and I got in the bathtub together.
+I had some warm water in the tub so he didn’t freak out about hearing the water running.

-I had given him several baths in the kitchen sink prior to this, because he loves to eat weird food and get diarrhea.
-So I knew he wasn't going to attack me too bad.
+I had given him several baths in the kitchen sink prior to this because he loves to eat weird food and get diarrhea.
+So I knew he wasn’t going to attack me too badly.

 He had a series of 4 baths.
 The first 2 were with Dawn dish soap -to remove the oils from his coat?
-I did this because it's what I read you should do.
-But I think it's kinda stupid since the Maine Coon naturally has an oily coat.
-So if we're going with "breed standard"then why would we try to wash it Away?
+I did this because it’s what I read you should do.
+But I think it’s stupid since the Maine Coon naturally has an oily coat.
+So if we’re going with “breed standard” then why would we try to wash it away?

 Anyway.
 The third bath was with Show cat shampoo.
 Whatever that means.
 It’s something I found at Petsmart and it seemed like a good idea.

 Finally, I used Ultra White shampoo.
 Again, some magic potion that’s supposed to make his coat Uber white.
 The only thing is, he’s already Uber white, so why did I need to buy shampoo that does this?
 I guess some white cats have a tinge of yellow and this stuff supposedly takes it out.